tsdev/spinw/docs/pages/swplot/swplot.export.md

 ### Name-Value Pair Arguments

-% `figure`
+`figure`
 : Handle of the swplot figure.
 Default is the selected figure.

-% `filename`
+`filename`
-:me  String, name of the image file.
-Image type will be determined
+: String, name of the image file.
+Image type will be determined based on the extension.
+Supported graphics formats:

-% `based`
-:on the extension.
-Supported graphics formats: ng    Raster image. ps    Vector image.

-% `If`
+      .png    Raster image.
+      .eps    Vector image.
-:filename provided,
+  If no filename provided,

-% `res`
+`res`
 : Resolution for raster images in dpi, default value is 300.
-Set

-% `it`
-:0, to save the image with the screen resolution.
+Set it to 0, to save the image with the screen resolution.

 ### See Also